asterisk/documentation/docs/Configuration/Interfaces/Asterisk-REST-Interface-ARI/Introduction-to-ARI-and-Channels/ARI-and-Channels-Simple-Media-Manipulation.md

----
+!!! tip Specify your own ID!** It is **highly

-**Tip: Specify your own ID!** It is **highly** recommended that the `POST /channels/{channel_id}/play/{playback_id}` operation be used instead of the `POST /channels/{channel_id}/play` variant.
+    recommended that the `POST /channels/{channel_id}/play/{playback_id}` operation be used instead of the `POST /channels/{channel_id}/play` variant.
 Asterisk lives in an asynchronous world - which is the same world you and I live in.
 Sometimes, if things happen *very* quickly, you may get notifications over the WebSocket about things you have started before the HTTP response completes!

     When you specify your own ID, you have the ability to tie information coming from events back to whatever operation you initiated - if you so choose to.
 If you use the non-ID providing variant, Asterisk will happily generate a UUID for your `Playback` object - but then it is up to you to deal with whatever information comes back from the WebSocket.

----
+[//]: # (end-tip)

 Early Media